Cloudxtreme/training_material/README.md

 The official repository for Basho-approved training material.

-Please read the following guidelines carefully
+Please read the following rules carefully.
+Legacy material that does not follow the rules is in the unsorted folder pending update.

 ## Rules